pulumi/docs/content/docs/intro/console/workflow-guide.md

 meta_desc: Use the Workflow Guide available in the Pulumi Console to automate your stack.
 ---

-The workflow guide is a self-guided experience in the Pulumi Console that offers customized CI/CD workflows for your stacks.
+The workflow guide is a guided experience in the Pulumi Console that offers customized CI/CD workflows for your stacks.
 The starter workflows use best-practices in configuring a pipeline to automate updating your stack.